Citizen Police Academy

 How to I Apply

 Applicants must print a copy of both the application and waiver.
 Once both forms have been completed, they must be mailed to the Coordinator whose name and address appears at the bottom of the application or dropped off at one of the district police stations to be routed to the Coordinator.
 Applications and waivers will be accepted until the established deadline.
-This year, the deadline for submissions of the application and waiver is June 15, 2014.
+This year, the deadline for submissions of the application and waiver has been extended to July 31, 2014.

 The criteria for screening applicants will include (but not be limited to):